ibm-cloud-docs/vpc/security-best-practices-zos.md

 * Ensure that you follow the password policy, see [Configuring the password](/docs/vpc?topic=vpc-vsi_is_connecting_zos#configure-password).

-* For more information on various security topics, see the following references:
+* For more information about various security topics, see the following references:

     * [What is zero trust?](https://www.ibm.com/topics/zero-trust){: external}